 …you will create a Colour Bomb Candy.
 When you swap a Colour Bomb Candy with a regular candy, it will eliminate all candies on the board of that colour.
 So, in the example below, all green candies would be eliminated from the board.

 If you swap two special candies with each other, you can create even greater effects!
 So, in the example below, if you combine a Wrapped Candy with a Striped Candy, you will create a giant candy that will eliminate 3 columns and 3 rows of candies!

 See this page on the Candy Crush Saga Wiki for a full list of special candies, their individual effects, and their combination effects.

-When you complete a level's secondary objective (the primary one is to reach a target score) or time runs out in a Time Level, a "Sugar Crush" activates.
-This activates the effects of all special candies still on the board, even if they haven't been matched.
-Then, on non-Time Levels, one candy will randomly become a Striped Candy and activate its effect for every move you have remaining.
-On Time Levels, each candy that would have given you extra time if matched becomes a Wrapped Candy and activates its effect.
+When you complete a level’s secondary objective (the primary one is to reach a target score) or time runs out in a Time Level, a “Sugar Crush” activates.
+This activates the effects of all special candies still on the board, even if they haven’t been matched.
+Then, except on Time Levels, one candy will randomly become a Striped Candy and activate its effect for every move you have remaining.
+On Time Levels, instead each candy that would have given you extra time if matched becomes a Wrapped Candy and activates its effect.